domo-domino-desu/toc-20260824-zh/README.md

 For the bump to version 1.0 I only have to clean up the repository files, but the material is all set.

-Recent developments:
-  0) The book had a number of usability issues worked out in the most recent run-through.
-  1) Makefile compilation means the source contains all materials.
-  2) New Jupyter notebooks to illustrate topics such as Universal Turing machines, regular expressions, and SAT solvers.
+Recent developments: (0) The book had a number of usability issues that were worked out in the most recent classroom use, (1) the make-driven compilation means that the source contains all materials, (2) the new Jupyter notebooks illustrate topics such as Universal Turing machines, regular expressions, and SAT solvers.

 ## Home page